glacials/whatsinstandard/README.md

 # What's in Standard?

-*[What's in Standard?][0]* is a simple reference page made to help new (or not new) Magic: The Gathering players easily check which sets are currently in [Standard][1], see when the next rotation is going to happen, and understand how the yearly rotations work.
+*[What's in Standard?][0]* is a simple reference page made to help new (or not new) Magic: The Gathering players easily check which sets are currently in [Standard][1], see when the next rotation is going to happen, and understand how rotations work.

 ## Development